|Semester 1, 2022 Online|

 |Faculty or Section :||Faculty of Health, Engineering and Sciences|

 |Student contribution band :||Band 2|

 |Grading basis :||Graded|

-The world today is dominated by electronic circuits: Communications, Computing, Control, Signal Processing, Biomedicine, Audio/Visual circuitry and Instrumentation.
+The world today is dominated by electronic circuits: Communications, Computing, Control, Signal Processing, Biomedicine, Audio/Visual circuitry, and Instrumentation.
 This course is the introductory course to Electronics.
-It is a pre-requisite to a number of other courses in all the Electrical majors of the BENS and BENH programs.
+It is a pre-requisite to several other courses in all the Electrical majors of the BENS and BENH programs.

 The course objectives define the student learning outcomes for a course.
 On completion of this course, students should be able to: